Set Cortana to use Google and Chrome, instead of Bing and Microsoft Edge

 Step 1.
 Set Google Chrome as your default web browser in Windows 10

-Essentially, the fastest way to set Google Chrome as your default web browser in Windows 10 is to open the Settings app, go to System -> Default apps, click or tap the default Web browser and then select Google Chrome.
+If you want Cortana to make web searches through Google, you must first set Google Chrome as the default web browser.
+You can find guidance here: 3 ways to change the default web browser in Windows 10.
+The fastest way to set Google Chrome as your default web browser in Windows 10 is to open the Settings app, go to Apps -> Default apps, click or tap the default Web browser and then select Google Chrome.

 Step 2.
 Make sure that the default search engine used by Google Chrome is Google